kjbio13/zedland-hotels/README.md

 PHP).
 The registration form should be located in the correct position within the application.
 (15%)

+Registration form available at id="register_page"

+The registration for data is also being set on to the local storage.

 /////////////////////////////////////////////////////////////////////////////
 4. You should generate an appropriate colour swatch using ThemeRoller, and apply that swatch to your application (Ideally, the swatch should implement the